adbuerger/pycombina/README.md

 ### Python modules

+In order to install pycombina, you need

 ```
 setuptools

 ```

-is you want to run the automated tests, you also need
+to be installed If you want to run the automated tests, you also need

 ```
 unittest2